 Type A travelers like nothing better than seeing as much as possible in a short period of time, but that only works well for adult trips.
 Keep the itinerary simple with as few accommodation changes as possible.
 One of the challenges of traveling with young kids is that they need so much stuff — don’t exacerbate the issue by having to repack and move all time.

 We've been there and done that!
-Our Family Vacation Advisors can book accommodations, recommend the best activities, arrange kid-friendly private guides and more.
+Our Family Travel Advisors can book accommodations, recommend the best activities, arrange kid-friendly private guides and more.
 Click to send us a request >

 This may seem painfully obvious, but do the research required to know that where you are staying is in fact toddler-friendly.
 Important things to consider include: